-Estimated Number of Awards: 175 awards: Proposals that request funds from NSF in the range \$100,000-\$4 million will be accepted from all eligible organizations.
-Proposals that request funds from NSF less than \$100,000 will also be accepted from all eligible organizations for the disciplines of mathematics or social, behavioral and economic sciences and from non-Ph.D.-granting institutions of higher education for all NSF-supported disciplines.
+Estimated Number of Awards: 175 awards - Proposals that request funds from NSF in the range \$100,000-\$4 million may be accepted from any MRI-eligible organization.
+Proposals that request funds from NSF less than \$100,000 may also be accepted from any MRI-eligible organization for the disciplines of mathematics or social, behavioral and economic sciences and from non-Ph.D.-granting institutions of higher education for all NSF-supported disciplines.

-Anticipated Funding Amount: \$90,000,000 Proposals submitted in response to this program solicitation will be competing for about \$90 million, pending availability of funds and quality of proposals.
-Up to \$35 million of these funds will be available to support proposals requesting \$1-\$4 million from NSF, pending overall proposal pressure and quality.
+Anticipated Funding Amount: \$90,000,000 - Proposals submitted in response to this program solicitation will be competing for about \$90 million, pending availability of funds and quality of proposals.
+Up to \$35 million of these funds will be available to support proposals requesting \$1-\$4 million from NSF, depending on overall proposal pressure and quality.